-- i.
-To consider and make recommendation to the Board for the appointment of new directors and principal officers for the Company and the Group; - ii.
-To recommend to the Board on the composition of Board Committees; - iii.
+- iii.
 To perform an annual review on Board requirements for skill mix, experience and other relevant qualities including core competencies which Non-Executive Directors should bring to the Board; - iv.
-To perform annual assessments on the effectiveness of the Board and the Board Committees as a whole; and - v.
+To perform annual assessments on the effectiveness of the Board and the Board Committees as a whole; - v.
 Any other such functions as may be delegated by the Board from time to time.

 Meetings of the NC are held as and when required, and at least once a year.
-The NC met twice in the financial year ended 31 March 2024.
+The NC met twice in the financial year ended 31 March 2025.
 The NC carries out the evaluation exercise annually.
 The Management will assist the NC in the assessment through annual Board Committee Effectiveness Assessment, Directors' Self and Peer Assessment exercise.